Skip to main content

 • path (string: <required>) - which API endpoint to invoke.

-• token (string: <optional>) - the OpenBao token to use to authenticate with; in some cases (like self-initialization or authenticated execution of API profiles), this is inferred from the context automatically.
-However, in the case of unauthenticated execution of API profiles, this would need to be manually handled as none exists in the execution environment.
+• token (string: <optional>) - the OpenBao token to use to authenticate with; in some cases (like self-initialization or authenticated execution of the workflows API), this is inferred from the context automatically.
+However, in the case of unauthenticated execution of the workflows API, this would need to be manually handled as none exists in the execution environment.
 Unauthenticated APIs (such as login requests) can continue to be called without this parameter or with this parameter explicitly set to the empty string.

 • data (map[string]any: <optional>) - any parameters for this request.